Walking Control Based on Step Timing Adaptation: Discussion

+\item \textit{Step timing vs step location adjustment} To highlight the difference between step location and timing adjustment, let's assume that the swing foot can move in all directions without any kinematic constraints and that the only constraint is a limited foot acceleration.
+Then, the maximum distance the swing foot can travel in a given duration is achieved using a bang-bang controller (maximum acceleration and deceleration) with equal acceleration and deceleration periods if kinematic constraints are not considered.
+Specifying step period $T$ and maximum acceleration/deceleration value $a_{max}$, the swing foot travels $u_T=a_{max} \; \frac{T^2}{4}$ during this period.
+Assuming $u_0=0$ for the current step in the DCM dynamics, at time $T$ the DCM is $\xi_T = \xi_0 e^{\omega_0 T}$.
+The DCM diverges as an exponential of time while the next step location can only be adapted with a second order time dependency.

 \item \textit{Robustness against various disturbances} The measured CoP and estimated DCM are employed to adapt the landing location and time of the swing foot but the controller does not try to control the CoP.
-This feature enabled us to conduct simulations with strong pushes on the pelvis and stance foot which cause rotation around the edges of the support polygon and foot slippage.
-In these cases the CoP is not controllable, however this does not degrade the performance of our controller.
+This feature enables robust walking under strong pushes and stance foot slippage.
 This feature might also enable the robot to walk over rough terrains, but this is left as a future work.
+Furthermore, our experiments showed that timing adjustment significantly increased walking robustness.